New Jersey Real Estate Requirements.

 In order to qualify for license renewal or reinstatement, every individual licensed as a broker of record, broker-salesperson or salesperson must satisfy at least ONE of the below CE requirements:

-Completion of 12 credit hours of CE applicable to the license term (N.J.A.C.
-11:5-12.4 (2012)).
+Completion of 12 credit hours of CE applicable to the license term.
 At least six of the twelve credits must be obtained in courses within the "core topics".
-The six shall include at least 2 credit hours on ethics.
+The six shall include at least 2 credit hours on Ethics and at least 1 credit hour on Fair Housing.
 The remainder can be electives or core.

 Successful completion of one or more broker pre-licensure education courses within the license term) as set forth in N.J.A.C.
 11:5-2.1 shall fulfill CE requirements for renewal.